DerrangedGadgeteer/AbberantGothic/Levels/Intro/TheaterCultChecklist.md

 On the right-side hallway, there are three rooms: An office, a meeting room converted to a hostage room, and a corpse room containing horrors.

 The Office has a desk and file cabinets.
 There's evidence: Documents on the desk, and occult stuff in the cabinets.
+On the desk, there's also a padlock key.

+The hostage room has 3-6 NPC's flagged as friendly, but that can't move.
+They have chain textures surrounding them, which are locked with the padlock key.
+Hostages have lines of dialog providing clues to the location of the padlock key, and a warning about the room with the horrors.

+The Horror room is a monster closet with two worms (Pattern: Freedoom Demon) and a shoggoth (Pattern: Freedoom Battle Slug) Counts towards evidence.

+## Objectives

+- Kill the Grand Deacon
+- Rescue the hostages (including the Stage Manager)
+- Collect Evidence
+- Arrest as many cultists as possible (No cultists are arrestable while the Grand Deacon is still alive.)

+### Next level: Lyndale Villiage Hub